ScandiPWA

 At this point, the admin can upload and manage 3D models for each product, but these models are not yet visible to the frontend.
 However, before we can start implementing the frontend logic for product 3D models, we need to expose this data through an API.

-GraphQL is an API language has several advantages over the conventional REST APIs – greater flexibility, better API documentation, type checking, and a simple query structure.
+GraphQL is an API language has over the conventional REST APIs – greater flexibility, better API documentation, type checking, and a simple query structure.

 Example GraphQL query: